 Trauma Recovery: Balancing Business and Healing

-As an entrepreneur coach, I’ve witnessed firsthand how critical trauma recovery is for those who have faced challenging experiences.
+As an healing and leadership coach, I’ve witnessed firsthand how critical trauma recovery is for those who have faced challenging experiences.
 Whether you are recovering from addiction or trauma, having support is essential.
 Balancing your recovery journey with your business responsibilities can be a significant challenge, but it is definitely achievable.

 That’s why I’m here to fully support you if this resonates with you.
 First, let’s discuss why someone might struggle with addiction.
 It’s not simply a matter of poor impulse control or willpower.